-I encourage you to take time and read each of the scriptures above and then reflect on the questions below.
-I hope that they will encourage you to recall the spiritual gifts given to you by the Holy Spirit and how these gifts have been and are being used for the benefit of others.
+I encourage you to take time and read each of the scriptures above as you move into reflection on the questions below.
+I hope that they will guide you as you devise a plan to stay connected with others during this time of isolation.
+Help share God’s love through your intentional outreach and daily interactions.
 I also pray that God bless the reading of God’s Word and the meditations of your heart.

 - What are you thinking in this moment?
 What fills your mind during this unprecedented time of isolation?

 - What is it that you would like to be doing that is positive and good but you’re not in the mental frame of mind to do it?